Three Billboards Outside Ebbing, Missouri: Critical response

-Less flatteringly, The New York Times columnist Wesley Morris likened McDonagh's portrayal of rural America to "a set of postcards from a Martian lured to America by a cable news ticker, and by rumors of how easily flattered and provoked we are."
-Manohla Dargis, also writing for The New York Times, said in her review: "[McDonagh's] jokes can be uninterestingly glib with tiny, bloodless pricks that are less about challenging the audience than about obscuring the material's clichés and overriding theatricality."
-In The New Yorker, Tim Parks praised the film's "magnificently photographed images," but wrote that the plot contained "a thousand cheap coincidences," and concluded that the film is "empty of emotional intelligence" and "devoid of any remotely honest observation of the society it purports to serve."
+Other reviews were more critical; Vox summarized that the film "went from film fest darling to awards-season controversy".
+In a review for The New York Times, columnist Wesley Morris argued that the film presents an unconvincing and stylized depiction of the United States.
+He criticized McDonagh's handling of violence, race, and social themes, suggesting that the film relies on contrived storytelling and tonal inconsistency rather than offering meaningful insight into American society.
+Manohla Dargis, also writing for The New York Times, described the film as an uneven film that blends comedy and violence while exploring grief and vengeance.
+She praised Frances McDormand's performance, though she argued that McDonagh's tonal shifts and thematic ideas sometimes feel forced or overly constructed.
+In The New Yorker, Tim Parks praised the film's "magnificently photographed images", but wrote that the plot contained "a thousand cheap coincidences", and concluded that the film is "empty of emotional intelligence" and "devoid of any remotely honest observation of the society it purports to serve".

-Some took issue with its handling of racial themes, particularly surrounding the redemptive arc of Officer Dixon, whose alleged torturing of an African American prisoner before the events of the film is referred to several times.
-In The Daily Beast, blogger Ira Madison III described the treatment of Rockwell's character as "altogether offensive [...]
+Some took issue with the film's handling of racial themes, particularly surrounding the redemptive arc of Officer Dixon, whose alleged torturing of an African American prisoner before the events of the film is referred to several times.
+In The Daily Beast, podcaster Ira Madison III described the treatment of Rockwell's character as "altogether offensive [...]
 McDonagh's attempts to script the black experience in America are often fumbling and backward and full of outdated tropes."
-Alyssa Rosenberg noted in The Washington Post that "[Dixon's] redemption doesn't merely defang his previous venomous bigotry; it softens Mildred's character development."
+Alyssa Rosenberg noted in The Washington Post that the film is dramatically uneven and undermined by the redemption arc of the racist police officer Dixon, played by Sam Rockwell.
+She contended that the film's attempt to morally rehabilitate the character weakens its narrative structure and limits its exploration of racism and justice in the fictional town.
+Ira Madison III also critiqued the film by highlighting Mcdonagh's "overall outsider perspective toward race in America and the casual racism that permeates the fictional Midwest town".

 Focusing on the film's treatment of sexual violence, Oliver Kenny pointed out that the film is unusual for not foregrounding images of the rape victim, and welcomed the shift from a focus on the rape itself to how the community handles rape, however poorly or mishandled their approach may be.
-In this case, the flawed and problematic nature of all the characters (who are each bigoted, racist, judgemental, selfish, and thoughtless in their own ways) is actually one of the film's strong points: "We must therefore think about Three Billboards in the context of rape imagery.
-Not just as a film that considers discourses around rape but one that does so without depicting the rape itself, without pursuing eye-for-an-eye revenge narratives as a crowd-pleasing solution and without pandering to a black-and-white narrative of evil-doing perpetrators, angelic victims and innocent bystanders.
-It is a film that entwines everyone in its narrative: the local residents, the police, the news reporters as well as us, the spectator, as we are swung back and forth between the competing ethical interests of all the characters, each of whom is worthy and flawed, invoking empathy and open to negative judgment."
+Kenny argues that the film avoids "pursuing eye-for-an-eye revenge narratives as a crowd-pleasing solution and without pandering to a black-and-white narrative of evil-doing perpetrators, angelic victims and innocent bystanders".